With approximately 250km between them, Amman to Petra is probably THE most well-trodden path in Jordan.

 Amman to Petra takes about 4 hours to via public bus with a single stop in the middle of nowhere to stretch your legs, go for a pee, get some fresh air etc.

-The first price that the bus driver gave was for 10JD.
+The first price that the bus driver gave was for 10JD (approx $14).
 It IS NOT this much.
-It’s 6JD maximum, even then we paid 1JD more than it should have been.
+It’s 6JD (approx $8.50) maximum, even then we paid 1JD more than it should have been.

 The national tourist carrier in Jordan is by a bus company called JETT.
 The bus from Amman to Petra departs at 6.30am.
-Check out the latest time table, it’s also advisable at peak times to book in advance – spaces so sell out.
+Check out the latest time table, it’s also advisable at peak times to book in advance – spaces do sell out!

 The main depot for JETT bus is near to 7th Circle.
-If you are staying in central Amman (e.g. Rainbow Street) then a taxi here should cost no more than 2-3JD.
+If you are staying in central Amman (e.g. Rainbow Street) then a taxi here should cost no more than 2-3JD (approx $3-4).
 Do NOT PAY MORE!

 The JETT ticket office is next to the station.
-The JETT bus departs at 6.30am, getting to Petra in about 4 hours. a day at a cost of 11JD
+The JETT bus departs at 6.30am, getting to Petra about 4 hours later.
+A single ticket is 11JD (approx $15-16)

 The main roads are actually in pretty good nick in Jordan and a regular car would be fine for this just driving from city to city.
-However, IF you are considering doing a self-drive excursion out to Wadi Rum, then 100% you will need a 4×4.
+However, IF you are considering combining your trip to Petra with a road trip out to the desert on a self-drive excursion to Wadi Rum, then 100% you will need a 4×4.

 The main roads have decent signage and outside of the cities, the traffic isn’t actually too bad.

 Erratic is the perfect word to describe the native Jordanian and their driving style.
-On youor journey from Amman to Petra, just watch out for them undertaking, suddenly breaking, driving 4 cars side-by-side on a 3-lane highway.
+On your journey from Amman to Petra just watch out for them undertaking, suddenly breaking or driving 4 cars side-by-side on a 3-lane highway.

 There are loads of options to combine different activites in Jordan which is the most effective way to make the most of your time here.